Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Simulation

 \subsection{Estimators' Performance}

-We arrange the simulation results of the three target parameters in the order of VTE (figure~\ref{p1}), VIMa (figure~\ref{p3}) and VIMb (figure~\ref{p5}).
-For each parameter, we present the same set of performance metrics for the three estimators: mean squared error (MSE), absolute value of bias, coverage and oracle coverage of the confidence interval.
-The difference between the two coverage metrics is that the former is calculated with estimated variance of EIC, whereas the latter is calculated with the true sampling variance of each estimator across 500 iterations.
-We implemented both S-learner and DR-learner for CATE estimation.
-We found the relative performance of estimators with these two methods are similar in this simulation.
-So we present the results with S-learner below and attach the results with DR-learner in the Appendix D. \\
+We arrange the simulation results of the three target parameters in the order of VTE, VIMa and VIMb.
+For each parameter, we present the same set of performance metrics: mean squared error (MSE), absolute value of bias, coverage of 0.95 confidence intervals (CI), and oracle coverage of CIs.
+The difference between the two coverage metrics is that the former is calculated with estimated variance of EIC, whereas the latter is calculated with the true sampling variance of each estimator across 500 iterations. \\